gvwilson/thirdbit/src/fiction/leaderboard/index.md

 "Unlike you,"
 I said.
-clasping my hands in front of me.
-"You paid off the foreign debt of Haiti, gave sixty billion euros' worth of food to climate refugees in France and Spain, and then disappeared."
+"You paid the bills of a dozen no-hope political campaigns, had your name redrawn in the Sahara every day for six years, and then disappeared."

 His grin turned into a scowl.
 "I didn't disappear.
 I just kept out of sight."
-He waved a petulant hand.
+He waved a petulant hand
-The wall beside me turned into a real-time image of ludicrously lush banyan trees.
+to swipe a real-time image onto the wall beside us.
+There in the depths of the Marianas Trench, gold-plated robots were building a larger-than-life reconstruction of Stonehenge.
-"Couldn't stop myself from making money, so every time I got into the red zone
+"I couldn't stop making money. so every time I got into the red zone
-I threw it all at some godawful idiocy like this."
+I threw it at some godawful idiocy like this."

 "Mm."
 Back when we were a regular thing,